-This bag sits at a slight angle when attached to the bike which is clever design so you have more clearance when peddling, however I must admit, it did look a bit odd at first and I had to double check I had fitted it correctly.
+This garment pannier sits at a slight angle when attached to the bike which is clever design so you have more clearance when peddling, however, I must admit, it did look a bit odd at first and I had to double-check I had fitted it correctly.

 Bag Storage and Compartments

-The size of this bag is deceptive as is essentially it’s a travel garment bag for suits, specially adapted to fit onto a bike with enough space for your work essentials – it is not the bag you want to use for groceries etc as most of the storage capacity is inside, rather than on the outer pockets like a traditional ‘duffel’ style pannier.
+The size of this pannier garment bag is deceptive as is essentially it’s a travel garment bag for suits, specially adapted to fit onto a bike with enough space for your work essentials – it is not the bag you want to use for groceries, etc as most of the storage capacity is inside, rather than on the outer pockets like a traditional ‘duffel’ style pannier.

-when the pannier is laying flat there is a zip which goes all the way around the pannier giving access to the internal compartments.
+When the pannier is laying flat there is a zip that goes all the way around the pannier giving access to the internal compartments.

-You can leave suits on the hangers in the bag as there is a ring at the top that has a fastener/ strap in the center to hold the cloths in place.
-In the top corners there are 2 small netted pockets for things like socks/ cuff links etc.
+You can leave suits on the hangers in the bag as there is a ring at the top that has a fastener/ strap in the center to hold the clothes in place.
+In the top corners, there are 2 small netted pockets for things like socks/ cuff links, etc.